Airplane mode and Do Not Disturb have both their unique benefits.

 We all know we have to enable airplane mode when we’re on the plane and it is about to take off.

-Nowadays we are sometimes allowed to enable Wi-Fi so there is at least access to the internet up in the air.
+Nowadays we are sometimes allowed to enable Wi-Fi so there is access to the internet up in the air.

 When you’re on your device because you are busy reading or busy with any other activity that doesn’t allow any disturbance or distraction, airplane mode is a good option to enable (with Wi-Fi disabled of course).